-When verification of installation of the interlock device is received in TREDS, the ASAP is required to update the DMV system, within 24 business hours, by using the INST code for each applicable vehicle.
-Clients, who fail to have the ignition interlock installed within 30 days of sending the installation authorization, shall have their referral deleted in the TREDS system.
+When verification of installation of the interlock device is received in TREDS, the ASAP shall update the "Projected Program End Date" field in TREDS with a date that is exactly six months, unless noted with a longer number of months on the original DC266, from the installation date.
+In addition, the ASAP is required to update the DMV system, within 24 business hours, by using the INST code for each applicable vehicle.
+Clients, who fail to install the ignition interlock within 30 days of sending the installation authorization, shall have their referral deleted in the TREDS system.